NitinJ/Siosa/README.md

 1. Writing/making-changes to TestTask and TestStep.
     * Make changes to TestTask (or its steps) and submit the TestTask to GameController (this is being done in the app.py right now)
     * Run the app (py -m siosa) or (using pycharm "Run")

+    Following things happen -
+    1. Stash details are fetched.
+    2. Currency exchange ratio is fetched for exalt-chaos.
+    3. InitTask is executed
+        1. Window is switched to game.
+        2. Zone is changed to HIDEOUT
+        3. Stash is placed and opened.
+        4. Inventory is cleaned.
+    4. TestTask is executed.

+    Read logs for debugging.

 2. Using test utils
     * Install the siosa package by running the following command from root of the project
         ```